Skip to content

 Yes, Latin America isn’t all about soccer – baseball is popular in many LatAm countries, too.
 In fact, for a good few LatAm countries, baseball is the number one sport.

 Think Cuba, Puerto Rico, the Dominican Republic, and Venezuela.
 In all these countries kids grow dreaming of becoming baseball stars rather than soccer idols.
 Many of them actually make it, too.
-Some 20% of pros in Major League Baseball came from one of these four countries in 2021.
-And even countries like Mexico and Colombia, where soccer is far bigger, have players in Major League Baseball.
+Some 38% of pros in Major League Baseball came from Latin American countries in 2022, most of them from the Dominican Republic, Venezuela, and Cuba.
+Beyond those countries, they even come from places like Mexico and Colombia, where soccer is a far bigger sport.

-As well as Cuba, the Dominican Republic, Puerto Rico, Venezuela, and the other countries mentioned, baseball is also big in Nicaragua and Panama.
+Yes, it’s popular there, too.
+As well as Cuba, the Dominican Republic, Puerto Rico, Venezuela, and the other Latin American countries mentioned, baseball is also big in Nicaragua and Panama.
 And by big, we mean massive.
 Both countries, despite the major rise of soccer, still have baseball as their main sports.
 That may change in the future, but for now at least, baseball rules in these two Central American countries.

 Like the other countries we mentioned, Nicaragua and Panama have both had many players end up in the major leagues in the United States.
 This is a point of pride for both countries when this happens.